MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

  11. Select **Create.**

 ### Disable public access to Azure SQL logical server

+    **Note:** For this task, assume you would like to disable all public access to your Azure SQL server, and only allow connections from your virtual network.

 1. In the Azure portal search box, enter **mysqlserver** or the server name you entered in the previous steps.